 - Completing key tasks before classes begin

-- Registering and watching the Mature Age/ Online Orientation Webinar
+- Registering and watching the Mature Age & Part Time Orientation Webinar

 - Developing your study skills through our online workshops and learning more about the support services available

 OASIS is where you can complete your enrolment, check messages and access Blackboard, Curtin’s learning management system.

 Log in to OASIS to complete the tasks below: